 When an Edge Node on the LoRaWAN network broadcasts data through LR, all gateways within the range of that device will receive the it’s messages and forward them to the network server!
 The network server will then deduplicate the messages and choose the best gateway to transmit a downlink message back to the End Node, if required.

 For a network targeted at industrial IoT solutions, this is a major advantage.
 For one, any faults in a single LoRaWAN Gateway will not cause the system to fail entirely, since other gateways can continue to receive data from the End Nodes.
 This also makes it easier to maintain the Gateways since the system won’t have to be shut down during maintenance.

 Overall, the usage of LoRaWAN Gateways helps to keep the network reliable and operating with minimal service disruptions!

 Each LoRaWAN Gateway is relatively affordable and can service up to 1000 additional End Nodes.
 With the LoRaWAN network topology, wireless network coverage can be increased easily and affordably without disturbing the network!
 Thus, the LoRaWAN network can be easily scaled to suit the needs of any application or environment.

 3. Ever-Expanding Global Network

-Boasting vast flexibility in long range low power communication, LoRa is suitable for use in numerous monitoring applications including healthcare, agriculture, smart cities, metering, as well as supply chain & logistics!
-Thus, it’s commonly said that the applications of LoRa are limitless, but there are indeed a few scenarios where its capabilities truly shine.
+Boasting vast flexibility in long range low power communication, LR is suitable for use in numerous monitoring applications including healthcare, agriculture, smart cities, metering, as well as supply chain & logistics!
+Thus, it’s commonly said that the applications of LR are limitless, but there are indeed a few scenarios where its capabilities truly shine.

 When Other Communication Methods are Unsuitable